All About Activities

 At Eaton House The Manor Nursery there is an abundance of activities on offer: from music, sports and swimming to drama and design, to name a few.
 From first thing on Monday morning until Friday lunchtime, the nursery children join in with exciting activities both within the Nursery and at the main school, led by both the Nursery team and dedicated subject teachers.

 We are very privileged to have our own spacious playground which is accessed via the classrooms and is a secure space where the children can play and explore safely.
 This allows children to use their gross motor skills in many different ways.
 We also have a large number of outsize wooden blocks that can be made into structures, together with sand and water play areas.
 All these activities develop the children's fine and gross motor skills.
-During the warmer months we enjoy trips to Clapham Common, where we practise weekly for our sports day.
+During the warmer months we enjoy trips to Clapham Common, where we practice weekly for our sports day.
 We also make the most of the Pre-Prep's AstroTurf and use it for games once a week.

 Cubs and Bears